 TWEET – KING.
 LOVER.
-MURDERER How far would you go to be King? @HullTruck #MadeinHull (79 characters)
+MURDERER How far would you go to be King? @HullTruck #MadeinHull (79 characters) RIII is in Roots & Routes Season

 50 WORDS – KING.
 LOVER.
-MURDERER, experience Shakespeare at his best in this historical play about the Wars of the Roses.
+MURDERER, experience one of Shakespeare’s greatest roles in this historical play about the Wars of the Roses.

 In the midst of battle Richard, Duke of Gloucester, sees a chance for the crown and will stop at nothing to ensure it is his.
 As the death toll mounts, Richard seizes the throne, but at what cost?

 A co-production between Hull Truck and Northern Broadsides.
-(64 words)
+(64 words) see billing notes above

 100 WORDS – KING.
 LOVER.
 MURDERER, experience Shakespeare at his best in this historical play about the Wars of the Roses.